Resident Evil (2002 film): Development

-German production company Constantin Film bought the film rights for Resident Evil in January 1997, and hired screenwriter Alan B. McElroy to write the script.
-At the time, McElroy was also writing the film adaptation for another survival horror video game, Doom, which ultimately wasn't used.
-The May 1998 issue of PlayStation Magazine published an article about McElroy's Resident Evil script.
+German production company Constantin Film bought the live-action film rights for Resident Evil in January 1997, and hired screenwriter Alan B. McElroy to write the script.
+At the time, McElroy was also writing the film adaptation for another video game, Doom, which ultimately wasn't used.
+The June 1998 issue of PlayStation Magazine published an article about McElroy's Resident Evil script.
 Described as action- and horror-packed and very violent, the script was similar to the original game.
 Some changes were made; for example, there was no mention of the Umbrella Corporation or STARS.
-Instead, the plot followed a special forces team sent by the government to rescue scientists from the mansion laboratory after the S.W.A.T team sent in earlier was killed, during which they realize the mission was a trap and that they are specimens in a medical experiment.
+Instead, the plot followed a special forces team sent by the government to rescue scientists from the mansion laboratory after the SWAT team sent in earlier was killed, during which they realize the mission was a trap and that they are specimens in a medical experiment.
 The script included all major characters and monsters from the game.
 McElroy's script was rejected.